Skip to content

 • Hybrid setups bridging local and cloud resources

-• Meta-heuristics (e.g. Evolutionary Algorithms) excel in such complex optimization problem fields
+• Meta-heuristics (e.g., Evolutionary Algorithms) excel in such complex optimization fields, optionally enhanced with lightweight ML or reinforcement learning where beneficial

 • Optimization spans the entire lifecycle of technology instances